 INSTRUCTIONS FOR AUTHORS

-Authors do not need to pay article processing charges (APC) or any other fee for submission.
+IJHDR is a philanthropic initiative; thus, authors do not need to pay article processing charges (APC) or any other fee for submission.

 IJHDR considers submissions in the following categories:

 - Original articles: resulting from empiric, experimental (including clinical trials), or conceptual original research;

 - Review articles: a critical analysis of thorough and updated literature on topics related to the field of HD research;